pcross0405/BandU/README.md

 An example script that can run the different functions of the BandU program is given below.
 -------------------------------------------------------------------------------------------
-from bandu.bandu import BandU
+from bandu.bandu import BandU<br />
-from bandu.abinit_reader import AbinitWFK from bandu.isosurface_class import Isosurface from bandu.plotter import Plotter from bandu.colors import Colors
+from bandu.abinit_reader import AbinitWFK<br />
+from bandu.isosurface_class import Isosurface<br />
+from bandu.plotter import Plotter<br />
+from bandu.colors import Colors<br />

 root_name = 'your file root name here' # root_name of WFK files and of XSF files<br />
 xsf_number = 1 # XSF file number to be read in<br />